jkruse7/cs1666_pixelstellar/README.md

 * A base implementation of an element that can be used to create further elements/materials (physics implementation, etc.).
 	* Should have at a minimum two traits that can be implemented, such as falls_with_gravity, is_liquid.
 * Physics: one base element with basic functionality (one liquid (water) that will flow over solid ground and player will sink in liquid)
-* Procedural generation: some type of noise generator that is scalable for different types of environments.
+* Procedural generation: implement perlin noise generator to create different types of environments.

 ## Final Goals